Western Victoria PHN’s (WVPHN) pharmacotherapy program is a valuable information and support resource for health professionals.

 - Drug and Alcohol Clinical Advisory Service (DACAS)

 - Pharmacotherapy Advocacy Mediation and Support Service (PAMS)

 - Department of Health and Human Services – Medicines and Poisons

 - Department of Health and Human Services Prescription Shopping Program

 Clinical support and advice

-The RAMPS service provides access to an Addiction Medicine Specialist.
-The main focus of RAMPS is to assist local ORT providers to enhance treatment skills and better manage more complex patients.
+The AMS service provides access to an Addiction Medicine Specialist.
+The AMS service helps local ORT providers enhance treatment skills and better manage more complex patients.

 Training and mentoring